 Don’t Buy, Build!

 Two, four, six bedrooms, open plan or separate rooms, swimming pool or walk in wardrobe; Taking control gives your more freedom, scope and creative licence.
 Discuss exactly what you want with the architect, where you want it and finish with a personal touch.
-Building to your requirements can get more house for your money and finding the right property developer will guide you through planning, development control and create your dream home.
+Building to your requirements can get more house for your money and finding the right property developer will guide you through whole process and create your dream home.

 2. Create a space that fits your lifestyle

 We all have such different tastes and lifestyles and the way we use our homes differs wildly.
-The space we need and how we use it is such a personal thing people wanting different living spaces, bedrooms, garden layouts, ceiling heights, kitchen sizes you name it; I suppose the biggest surprise is why more people don’t build from scratch.
+The space we need and how we use it is such a personal thing people.
+The biggest surprise is why more people don’t build from scratch.